 3. Call, Don’t Text

 If you need to text someone, whether it’s home or for work purposes, take a call instead and get up and walk as you talk.
-Pacing when you take
+Pacing when you take a phone call adds at least another minute of activity.

 4. Park Further Away